-INTRODUCTION TO RESEARCH IN ENGLISH STUDIES
+EN 914CCREDIT 4CONTACT HOURS 48INTRODUCTION TO RESEARCH IN ENGLISH STUDIES

-UNIT I:

-Introduction to Research in English Studies, Hypothesis, Literature Survey, Formulation of Research Design, Research Gap and Research Problem, Primary and Secondary Sources
+UNIT I: Introduction to Research in English Studies, Hypothesis, Literature Survey, Formulation of Research Design, Research Gap and Research Problem, Primary and Secondary Sources

-Research Methodology, Research Methods and Research Skills
+UNIT II - Research Methodology, Research Methods, Research Skills

-Art of Research Writing, Basic structure of a thesis.
+UNIT III - Art of Research Writing, Basic Structure of a Thesis

-Research Ethics, Style Sheets
+UNIT IV - Research Ethics, Style Sheets

 N.B.
-In partial modification of the resolutions adopted in the 10^{th} BPGS, Dept of English, the examination pattern for this course at the end of the 3^{rd} Semester shall be at par with other

-Courses, i.e there shall be a 70-mark written test covering all 4 units (and 30 marks internal assessment).
-The partial modification was approved in the Departmental Committee Meeting of the Dept. of English, TU held on 9.10.2023 at 2PM chaired by the HOD and the same was submitted to COE, TU for circulation to the PG colleges of TU with immediate effect.
+In partial modification of the resolutions adopted in the 10th BPGS, Dept of English, the examination pattern for this Course at the end of the 3rd Semester shall be at par with other courses, i.e, there will be a 70-mark written test covering all 4 units (and 30 marks internal assessment).
+This partial modification was approved in the Departmental Committee meeting of the Dept of English, TU held on 9.10.2023 at 2 PM chaired by the HOD, and the same was submitted to the COE, TU for circulation to the PG colleges of TU with immediate effect.
 It was also resolved that this shall be ratified in the forthcoming BPGS, Dept of English, TU.